X-on/surgeryconnect-patient-api-docs/source/includes/_files.md

 ## Download a Specific File

 Downloads an existing file as a stream of data.
 Optionally specify image dimensions to download a thumbnail of the file (only works with image files, obviously!).

+For patient privacy, files stored in the cloud are not accessible using a publicly accessible URL.
+Access to files is only possible using this endpoint.

 ### URI